 Priority area 2: reduction of added sugar

 FoodDrinkNorway organizes the work on sugar reduction.
 They organized two workshops in 2017.
-By 1st of July 2018 there were 42 affiliated businesses in this focus area.
-According to the food supply statistics, added sugar contributed with 12.3 percent of energy in 2015 and 12.1 in 2016.
+There are 42 affiliated businesses in this priority area.
+According to the food supply statistics, added sugar contributed with 12.3 percent of energy in 2015 and 11.8 E% in 2017.

 Priority area 3: reduction of saturated fat